iffybooks/host-a-website-at-home/README.md

 <img title="" src="images/vlcsnap-2024-05-04-18h19m39s448_border.png" alt="" data-align="center" style="padding-bottom: 1em;" width="516">

 ❏ Use `chown` to set the current user (`orangepi`) as the owner of the directory you just created.
-(Replace `zinegallery.iffybooks.net` below with the name of the dictory you just created.)
+Replace `zinegallery.iffybooks.net` below with the name of the directory you just created.

 ```
 sudo chown -R $USER:$USER /var/www/zinegallery.iffybooks.net